Who Is Amy Schumer?

 “I was falling in love with a guy and scared out of my mind,” Schumer told Entertainment Weekly, while describing the film's inspiration.
 “Judd and I talked about how all these defense mechanisms that get you through things start to bite you in the ass.
 I was trying to sabotage the relationship because I was afraid of getting hurt.”

 Schumer's 2016 memoir, The Girl with the Lower Back Tattoo, landed on The New York Times Best Sellers list.
-In 2017 she starred in the mother-daughter comedy Snatched, with comedy legend Goldie Hawn, and also made her debut on Broadway in the Meteor Shower.
+In 2017 she starred in the mother-daughter comedy Snatched, with comedy legend Goldie Hawn, and also made her debut on Broadway with a Tony-nominated role in Steve Martin's Meteor Shower.

 Gun Control Advocacy